acid-boi/iitb-assignments/softwareLab/week-2/readme.md

 This is useful in environments where the `traceroute` command may not be available or installed, yet you still want to analyze the path taken to reach a network destination.

+Please note that due to some firewall implementations, in iitb network this script is facing issues, but working fine on other connections.
+I have attached working proof for the same.

 ### Key Features

 - Accepts a target IP address or hostname as input.